PetteriMoilanen/datatalksclub-data-engineering-zoomcamp-2026/Module_1/README.md

 Modify the files as necessary to create a GCP Bucket and Big Query Dataset.

+### Steps
+1. Terraform installed in the GitHub Codespace.

 ## Question 7.
 Terraform Workflow

 Which of the following sequences, respectively, describes the workflow for: